The Wirral Peninsula has many walking routes, including coastal routes, country parks, woodland trails, and even a walk to Hilbre Island.

 We enjoy taking part in this easy route to unwind after a busy week.
 It is mostly on level ground, paths, tracks, fields, and some roads.
 The trail takes you from Royden Park to Montgomery Hill and Frankby Mere, then to Frankby Green and back to Royden Park.

-You can extend this walk
+How can I extend this walk?

 West of Royden Park is Caldy Hill, a large area of heathland and woodland perfect for extending your walking.

-Royden Park, Hill Bark Rd, Frankby, Wirral CH48 1NP
+Royden Park, Frankby, Wirral CH48 1NP

-Wirral Country Park and Thurstaston Common Circular Route – 5.5 miles / 8.8 km
+Wirral Country Park and Thurstaston Common circular route | 5.5 miles / 8.8 km

 This trail guides you from Wirral Country Park through the Dungeon Woods, passes through Thurstaston village and then takes you to Thurstaston Common.

 You return along the Greasby Brook, a pretty riverside walk and end at Wirral Country Park.
 This route is great if you enjoy a variety of scenery.
+There is also parking at the Wirral Country Park.

-Wirral Country Park, Station Rd, Thurstaston, Wirral CH61 0HN
+Wirral Country Park, Thurstaston, Wirral CH61 0HN

-Brotherton Park and Dibbinsdale – 2.2 miles / 3.5 km
+Brotherton Park and Dibbinsdale | 2.2 miles / 3.5 km

 This is an easy circular route that is popular with runners.
 However, the woodland is beautiful and fun for children to explore.